hs-duesseldorf/se2rest/README.md

 # 4. Client

 For our very simple application stack we already set up a mariadb via xampp and created a spring boot server to communicate with both clients and the database.
-Now it is time to create this client in the form of a JavFX graphical user interface (app).
+Now it is time to create this client in the form of a JavaFX graphical user interface (app).
 ## 4.1.
 Preparation

 ### 4.1.2.
 Create maven project with archetype